 - 1 teaspoon light soy sauce (or regular soy sauce)

 - 1 tablespoon toasted sesame oil

-- Line your steamer with a clean, wet dish towel or steaming parchment (*footnote).
-Transfer the shumai into the steamer, one finger’s width apart.
+- Line your steamer with a clean, wet cheesecloth or steaming parchment (you can skip this if using the carrot liner).
+Transfer the shumai into the steamer basket, one finger’s width apart.

 Store and cook frozen

 - Place the uncooked shumai on a lightly greased baking sheet, one finger’s width apart.
 Cover the sheet with plastic wrap.
 Freeze the shumai until completely frozen.
 Then you can transfer them to bags or containers to save freezer space.